 Great Ormond Street Hospital (GOSH)’s mission is to provide world-class clinical care and training, pioneering new research and treatments, in partnership with others, for the benefit of children in the UK and worldwide.

-Across our departments and divisions we have a shared vision to produce world leading translational and patient-orientated research.
+Across our departments and directorates we have a shared vision to produce world leading translational and patient-orientated research.
 We are always aspiring to develop new research and treatments across the breadth of paediatric specialities.
-Great Ormond Street Hospital for Children is fully committed to conducting high quality research in collaboration with our various academic and industry partners.
+GOSH is fully committed to conducting high quality research in collaboration with our various academic and industry partners.

 At GOSH, our research teams are consistently amongst the best in the world in their disciplines.
 Our highly skilled researchers, with the support of the entire Trust’s workforce, are using cutting-edge techniques and equipment to: